truecodersio/KataOnboardingExperience/README.md

 We've talked about different data types.
 We've shown you how to view documentation.
 We've demonstrated how to build this application.
 Now, it's your turn:

-1. Build the demo app, duplicating it's functionality
+1. Clone this repo to your machine
-1. Create an empty repository on GitHub
+2. Create an `onboarding` branch to accomplish your work (`git checkout -b onboarding`)
-1. Set your app's git remote to be the created repo
+3. Build the functionality, making commits along the way
-1. Push your changes
+4. Push your changes (`git push`)
-1. Add your repo's url to the Google Classroom assignment and mark it as complete
+5. Create a pull request and add request a review from your instructor

 **Bonus points:** Error validation and storing more values with the user